3.b) Persistence of brain memory

 3.b.1.
 Short-term memory

-All the information that has been dealt with since the last time the system was cleaned or maintenance was performed will be found in this memory, that is, since the last time a person slept enough time to perform this task.
+All the information the brain has used since the last time the system reorganized or performed the maintenance will be in this memory; usually, since the person slept enough time to perform this task.

-The degree of conservation or state of the information will depend on the mentioned time and, of course, on the physiological or genetic capacity of each individual.
+The degree of conservation or state of the information will depend on the mentioned time and, of course, on the physiological or genetic capacity of each.

-This memory will feed mainly on the data that has gone through the auxiliary working memory, from both medium and long-term memory, and the experience and reasoning during normal life through our perception.
+This memory will feed mainly on the data that has gone through the auxiliary working memory, from both medium and long-term memory, the experience, and reasoning during normal life through our perception.

 Due to historical evolution, this memory is most efficient for approximately 16 hours, reserving 8 hours daily for its maintenance.
-Probably not all the time that we sleep is used to clean short-term memory; a significant amount of time is also dedicated to the transfer of information from medium-term to long-term memory (to state it simply), and other diverse maintenance functions.
+Admittedly, we do not use all the sleeping time to clean short-term memory; a significant amount of time will devote to the transfer of information from medium-term to long-term memory and other diverse maintenance functions.

-There are short-term memory cleaning systems that are highly recommended and others advise against strongly.
+There are short-term memory cleaning systems highly recommended, and others advise against strongly.
 Just say the first will not be easy to obtain if there are elements in the short-term memory that generate tensions and demand the individual's attention.
-In regards to the latter, the effects of abusive ingestion of alcohol can be an example; this can in turn give us an idea of the effects of non-abusive but counterproductive ingestion, especially for the information contained in this memory.
+In regards to the latter, the effects of abusive ingestion of alcohol can be an example; this can, in turn, give us an idea of the effects of non-abusive but counterproductive ingestion, especially for the information contained in this memory.

-In the future, it is very likely that computers will always be working, whether by running requested programs or by reorganizing them.
+In the future, it is very likely that computers will always be working, whether by running requested programs or reorganizing.

 There are already programs running automatically: defragmenting and maintenance of the hard drive, cleaning the Windows system log, search for and downloading of news or installing programs updates, compression tasks, and anti-virus.